Thumbprint Cookies

 You can also use an assortment of different jams here, so you get a colorful tray with pops of different colors.

-In a bowl, combine good-quality salted butter with sugar:
+In a bowl, combine good-quality salted butter with granulated white sugar:

-Also, just as with my shortbread cookies, I like to use salted butter here.
+Remember, just as with my shortbread cookies, I like to use salted butter here.
 I find the evenly dispersed salt is better than having bits of salt added throughout the dough.
+However, if you only have unsalted butter on hand, you may use that and add 1/2 tsp salt.

 Mix that in, then add all-purpose flour: